Friday, November 30, 2018

 Impact

-For the indicators of compromise (IOCs) below, keep in mind that any one indicator on its own may not necessarily mean that a machine is infected.
-Some IOCs may be present for legitimate applications and network traffic as well, but are included here for completeness.
+compromise (IOCs) below, keep in mind that any one indicator on its own may not

-Boaxxe/Miuref Malware
+Boaxxe/Miuref

 Boaxxe malware leaves several executables on the infected machine.
-They may be found in one or more of the following locations:
+They may

-• %UserProfile%\AppData\Local\VirtualStore\lsass.aaa
+• %UserProfile%AppDataLocalVirtualStorelsass.aaa

-• %UserProfile%\AppData\Local\Temp lt;RANDOM>.exe
+• %UserProfile%AppDataLocalTemp lt;RANDOM>.exe

-• %UserProfile%\AppData\Local lt;Random eight-character folder name> lt;original file name>.exe
+name> lt;original file name>.exe

-The HKEY_CURRENT_USER (HKCU) “Run” key is set to the path to one of the executables created above.
+The HKEY_CURRENT_USER (HKCU) “Run” key is set to the path to one of the

-• HKCU\Software\Microsoft\Windows\CurrentVersion\Run lt;Above path to executable>\
+• HKCUSoftwareMicrosoftWindowsCurrentVersionRun lt;Above path

 Kovter Malware

-Kovter malware is found mostly in the registry, but the following files may be found on the infected machine:
+Kovter malware is found mostly in the registry, but the following files may

-• %UserProfile\AppData\Local\Temp lt;RANDOM> .exe/.bat
+• %UserProfileAppDataLocalTemp lt;RANDOM> .exe/.bat

-• %UserProfile%\AppData\Local\Microsoft\Windows\Temporary Internet Files\Content.IE5 lt;RANDOM> lt;RANDOM FILENAME>.exe
+FilesContent.IE5 lt;RANDOM> lt;RANDOM FILENAME>.exe

-• %UserProfile%\AppData\Local lt;RANDOM> lt;RANDOM>.lnk
+• %UserProfile%AppDataLocal lt;RANDOM> lt;RANDOM>.lnk

-• %UserProfile%\AppData\Local lt;RANDOM> lt;RANDOM>.bat
+• %UserProfile%AppDataLocal lt;RANDOM> lt;RANDOM>.bat

 Kovter is known to hide in the registry under:

-• HKCU\SOFTWARE lt;RANDOM> lt;RANDOM>
+• HKCUSOFTWARE lt;RANDOM> lt;RANDOM>

 The customized CEF browser is dropped to:

-• %UserProfile%\AppData\Local lt;RANDOM>
+• %UserProfile%AppDataLocal lt;RANDOM>

-The keys will look like random values and contain scripts.
-In some values, a User-Agent string can be clearly identified.
-An additional key containing a link to a batch script on the hard drive may be placed within registry key:
+link to a batch script on the hard drive may be placed within registry key:

-• HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run
+• HKCUSOFTWAREMicrosoftWindowsCurrentVersionRun

-There are several patterns in the network requests that are made by Kovter malware when visiting the counterfeit websites.
-The following are regex rules for these URL patterns:
+There are several patterns in the network requests that are made by Kovter

-• /?ptrackp=\d{5,8}
+• /?ptrackp=d{5,8}

-• /feedrs\d/click?feed_id=\d{1,5}&sub_id=\d{1,5}&cid=[a-f0-9-]*&spoof_domain=[\w\.\d-_]*&land_ip=\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}
+• /feedrsd/click?feed_id=d{1,5}&sub_id=d{1,5}&cid=[a-f0-9-]*&spoof_domain=[w.d-_]*&land_ip=d{1,3}.d{1,3}.d{1,3}.d{1,3}

-• /feedrs\d/vast_track?a=impression&feed_id=\d{5}&sub_id=\d{1,5}&sub2_id=\d{1,5}&cid=[a-f\d-]
+• /feedrsd/vast_track?a=impression&feed_id=d{5}&sub_id=d{1,5}&sub2_id=d{1,5}&cid=[a-fd-]

 The following is a YARA rule for detecting Kovter:

-rule KovterUnpacked {
+KovterUnpacked {

 meta:

-desc = "Encoded strings in unpacked Kovter samples."
+desc = "Encoded strings in unpacked Kovter

 strings: